We earn a commission for products purchased through some links in this article.

 37 weeks pregnant: Fetal development

-Your baby will now measure about 47cm, weigh 6lbs and is considered full term, so could be born at any time.
+Your baby will now measure about 47cm, weigh 6lbs and is considered full term, so could be born at any time -eek!
 Most of the slippery vernix that coated and protected their skin will have washed off, but they’ll have enough left to help them slide down the birth canal.
-If they were born now they probably wouldn’t need special care.

 Australian researchers suggest it’s the baby who kick-starts labour.
 Lack of space makes him produce stress hormones which trigger a chain of biochemical reactions…which eventually trigger labour.